PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 ### Description

+- Demographics:
+	- 38 year old half-elf male
+	- Born to an Elven mother and Human father
+	- Born as Aeren Thorne on 8 Therendor, 960YK
+	- Born and raised in [[fair]]

-- Appearance: Aeren is a middle-aged half-elf with short ruffled hair, bright green eyes, and a perpetual half-smile.
+- Appearance: Aeren is considered young for a half-elf with short ruffled hair, bright green eyes, and a perpetual half-smile.

 - Personality: He is naturally curious, friendly, and charismatic but also a shrewd investigator.